Pong420/strapi-ts/docs/docs/project-structure.md

 - #### strapi

-  The source code of Strapi in typescript
+  The source code of the Strapi project written in typescript

 - #### app